Compare any two graphics cards:

 Pixel Rate

-The Radeon RX 480 4GB is much (about 180%) better at anti-aliasing than the Radeon HD 7750, and able to handle higher screen resolutions more effectively. (explain)
+The Radeon RX 480 4GB should be much (approximately 180%) better at full screen anti-aliasing than the Radeon HD 7750, and also will be able to handle higher resolutions while still performing well. (explain)

 Radeon RX 480 4GB 35840 Mpixels/sec